God’s Second Great Gift at Christmas…

 4And they were all filled with the Holy Ghost…

-Now, from that day until now, the glory of God indwells every believer.
-Before, all anyone ever saw was God’s glory from a distance, as the children of Israel in the wilderness as they saw the pillar of cloud by day and the pillar of fire by night and occasionally when the cloud of glory filled the tabernacle.
+From that day until now, the glory of God indwells every believer.
+Before, all anyone ever saw was God’s glory from a distance, as the children of Israel in the wilderness when they saw the pillar of cloud by day and the pillar of fire by night and occasionally when the cloud of glory filled the tabernacle.

-Right now, in this Christmas season, we can be a blessing to each other.
+Because of God’s glory in us, we can be a blessing to each other.
 We need to pause for a little while and think about it.
 This is, after all, the season of light and blessing.
-Why not let the glory of his presence in our life shine into the lives of others and give them the gift of light and the gift of life.
-John, the author of 1 John says, “No one has ever seen God; but if we love one another then God abides in us and God’s love comes to perfection in us” (4:12).
+Why not let the glory of His presence in our life shine into the lives of others and give them the gift of light and the gift of life?
+John, the author of 1 John says, “No one has ever seen God, but if we love one another then God abides in us, and God’s love comes to perfection in us” (4:12).
 Earlier he says, “if we walk in the light, as God is in the light, we have fellowship with one another.”

-The short of it is, we can be a blessing by showing our love for one another.
-Love is Almighty God in action, spreading his glory abroad.
-It is the gift that never stops but just keeps on giving.
+The short of it is; we can be a blessing by showing our love for one another.
+Love is God’s glory in action, spreading his glory abroad should be our purpose.
+It is the gift that never stops, but just keeps on giving.
 Let us just stop and take time in this wonderful Christmas season to open up our lives to others in a much fuller and loving way, and give others a blessing.
-At this Christmas season of lights, learn how to have a relationship with God.
+If you have not already, learn how to have a relationship with God and experience God’s glory in your life.

 Leave a Reply